backupsim2realai/backupsim2realai.github.io/_posts/2019-01-15-Synthetic-Datasets-of-Objects-Part-I.markdown

 </details>-->

 <br>
-The biggest dataset of 3D objects, ShapeNet, is particularly biased towards categories like chairs, tables, sofas, cabinets etc. -- there is a huge class imbalance that has contributed to only the understanding of highly frequent classes among researchers in computer vision.
-The image below shows the breakdown of ShapeNetCore that has ~57K publicly released models.
+The image below shows the breakdown of ShapeNetCore (part of ShapeNet) that has ~57K publicly released models.
+As we can see, it has large number of models for categories like chairs, tables, sofas, cabinets etc. -- there is a huge class imbalance that has resluted in 3D understanding of highly frequent classes among researchers in computer vision.

 ![](/assets/img/2019-01-15/ShapeNetCore.jpg)